mngsh1/SpotVid/README.md

-# YouTube Chatbot Project
+# SpotVid: YouTube video Chatbot Project

-A system to analyze YouTube channels and provide AI-powered Q&A with video context.
+A system to analyze YouTube videos and provide AI-powered Q&A with video context.

 ## Features
 - YouTube channel video scraping